 So, what does this have to do with storm doors, you're wondering?
 Well, in the show, the very first home energy efficiency improvement mentioned on Science Friday was installing a storm door.
 Yes, a storm door.
 They mentioned other items afterward that were better, but a storm door?
 Really, Ira?

-Here's why I don't recommend storm doors.
+Here's why I don't recommend storm doors for saving energy.
 If you want a storm door to protect your door or for looks or because everyone else is doing it, fine.
 Those are better reasons than getting one to save energy because they won't do a whole lot for you.
 In fact, you may use more energy if you do what so many do and leave the main door open and use your new storm door as a single pane window.
 A standard door doesn't have a lot of R-value, but it has more than a single pane of glass.

 So, forget the storm door.
 Go with the caulk, spray foam, mastic, and weatherstripping first.
 Sealing the air leaks is the place to start.

 (By the way, Ira, if you're looking for someone to discuss building science on your show, I could find some time for you.
 Give me a call.)